So what actually happened?

 Saltwater crocodiles are lazy and they are stalkers.
 They attack when they have an advantage, when you can't see them and they can sneak up on you.
 So if you sit in the shallow white water below the crossing, where they would have to work hard to get near you, and where you could see them, then you are reasonably safe.

 Let's get one thing straight: you are never 100% safe when you are in or near water if there are saltwater crocodiles in the area.
-You may say now that we are crazy, but that is very short sighted.
-You are never 100% safe when you sit in your car either.
+You may say now that we are crazy, but you are never 100% safe when you sit in your car either!

 Actually, your chances to get seriously hurt when driving your car are much bigger than the chances of me getting seriously hurt sitting in the water below Ivanhoe Crossing.
 You can't eliminate all risk from your life, and sitting below Ivanhoe is a reasonably safe thing to do.
 At least as safe as hitting a highway in your car.